 Holly Hey, Associate Professor of Film

-Holly Hey is currently an associate professor of film and video production within the Department of Theatre and Film at The University of Toledo.
-She holds a MFA in filmmaking from the School of the Art Institute of Chicago and a BFA in photography from Ohio University.
-Her films and videos have shown at the Autumn Lights Festival -Los Angeles, the Mix Festival -New York, the Onion City Film Festival -Chicago, the Denver International Film Festival, the Athens International Film and Video Festival, the Vancouver Queer Film and Video Festival, among other venues.
+Holly Hey is currently an Associate Professor of film and video production within the Department of Theatre and Film at The University of Toledo.
+She is also the current head of the Film program.
+Professor Hey holds a MFA in filmmaking from the School of the Art Institute of Chicago and a BFA in photography from Ohio University.
+Her work has screened at professionally recognized festivals including The Aesthetica Short Film Festival – York, UK, the Ann Arbor Film Festival –Ann Arbor, Michigan, the Athens International Film and Video Festival – Athens, Ohio, the Mix Festival -New York, the Onion City Film Festival -Chicago, the Denver International Film Festival, the Vancouver Queer Film and Video Festival, among other national and international venues.

 Holly Hey’s Latest News